 Money Update - Thank you to all our supporters!

 To date, we have raised more than $225,486, of which $ 81,656 have been spent to complete Phase 1.
 We are less than $25,000 away from reaching our fund raising goal of $250,000 for phases one and two of our relief.
 THANK YOU!

 For a list of all our donors, please visit the GCF Earthquake Relief Fund

 How can you help?

 Please help us meet our $250,000 fund raising goal for phases 1 and 2 of our response.
+We are only $24,514 away from our goal.
 Share this link with all your friends and family www.gaskov.org/gofundgcf

 Follow us and share our posts:

 Email us: email@example.com